Azure/AML-Kubernetes/docs/network-requirements.md

 If your cluster has Internect access, it's all done.
 Otherwise, If the cluster is behind the outbound proxy or firewall with strict outbound network, make sure following protocols/ports/outbound URLs to function.

 ### Azure arc
+Need outbound access to following URLs when connecting the cluster to Azure Arc.

 | Destination Endpoint| Port | Use |
 |--|--|--|